CDCgov/ixa/docs/book/src/appendix_rust/rust-resources.md

 3. [Chapter 10, Section 2: Traits](https://rust-book.cs.brown.edu/ch10-02-traits.html): _If you read_
 _only one section, let this be it._ Traits are the cornerstone of Ixa's modular nature.
 They are used in at least two ways throughout the Ixa codebase.
-First, ethods are implemented on top of the high-level types -- like `Property` and `Event` -- giving them shared features so that calling code can use them without needing to know their underlying type.
+First, methods are implemented on top of the high-level types -- like `Property` and `Event` -- as part of a trait, giving these types shared features so that calling code can use them without needing to know the exact underlying type and easily letting users make their own versions of these types.
 For instance, `ixa-epi` defines a `TransmissionModifier` trait that a user implements on an object -- for example, `Facemasks` -- that specifies how an intervention may reduce the risk of disease transmission.
-All types that implement `TransmissionModifier` can be used as transmission modifiers identically, having no dependence on their underlying type.
+All types that implement `TransmissionModifier` can be used as transmission modifiers without dependence on their underlying type.
 Secondly, traits implemented on `Context` (called "Context extensions" in Ixa) are the primary way of new modules adding a public interface so that their methods can be called from other modules.
 For instance, the `ContextPeopleExt` trait extension provides methods relating to people and their properties.
 Rust traits are a supercharged version of "interfaces" in other programming languages, and thinking in terms of traits will help you write modular Ixa code.

 4. [Chapter 13, Section 1: Closures](https://rust-book.cs.brown.edu/ch13-01-closures.html): Ixa often
 requires the user to specify a function that gets executed in the future.
 This chapter goes over the